 For guidance on creating a CEU, visit this AIA page, and this IDCEC page.

-Architects, interior designers, builders, remodelers, etc. each have their own industry trade associations.
-If you want to create more awareness with specifiers, investigate becoming a member or sponsor of one or more of these related trade associations.
-We have a resource page here to all the major trade associations.
+Architects, interior designers, builders, remodelers, etc., each have their own industry trade associations.
+If you want to increase awareness among specifiers, consider becoming a member or sponsor of one or more of these related trade associations.
+We have a resource page here listing the major trade associations.

-Each association has a way to get your brand in front of their members.
-From the outreach we have done, these associations realize that technology is an increasingly vital aspect of their member’s projects.
-Most of these associations have their own trade shows you can exhibit at.
+Each association has a way to get your brand in front of its members.
+Based on our outreach, these associations recognize that technology is increasingly vital to their members’ projects.
+Most of these associations host their own trade shows where you can exhibit.

-In your dealer newsletter, encourage your dealers to join and be active with their local trade association chapters.
-Each association’s local chapter finder is at the above link.
+In your dealer newsletter, encourage your dealers to join and actively participate in their local trade association chapters.
+Each association’s local chapter finder is available via the link above.